enkidevs/curriculum/JavaScript/Core/be-strict.md

 }
 foo();
 %exp
-`Eval` doesn't have the same meaning in strict mode as it does normally.
+`eval` doesn't have the same meaning in strict mode as it does normally.
 %
 ---
 (function foo() {